Pierre, South Dakota: In popular culture

 In 2015, in honor of the 80th anniversary of the "Monopoly" board game, Hasbro held an online vote to determine which cities should be included in an updated version of the "Here and Now: The US Edition" of the game.
 The top "Boardwalk" spot went to an unexpected contender: Pierre.
 It received the most votes, beating New York, Los Angeles, Chicago, and Boston.
 The outcome may have been influenced by the image that accompanied the name of the city in the balloting: the well-known Mount Rushmore, which is 150 miles west of Pierre, in Keystone and the Black Hills section of the state.

-Pierre's attractions include the Oahe Dam and its associated lake, popular for recreation such as fishing.